aronwalsh/MLforMaterials/_sources/Learning.md

 # Learning Outcomes

-At the end of this course, you will be able to:
+At the end of this module, you will be able to:

 - Specify and interpret the central concepts underpinning supervised, unsupervised, and reinforcement learning.